-Even with Inflation rearing its ugly head, the Bank of Canada is confident this is a short blip and things will simmer back down in terms of the Core Consumer Price Index.
+Even with Inflation rearing its ugly head, the Bank of Canada is confident this is a short blip.
+They believe things will simmer back down in terms of the Core Consumer Price Index.
 With this in mind the Bank of Canada decided to keep their key overnight rate at 1.0% for the next little while, which is good news for borrowers, and not for those holding CSBs and such.

-The loose money policy looks to continue for the forseeable future thanks to a very conservative (if not bleak) view of Canada’s economic growth over the next period of time:
+The loose money policy looks to continue for the foreseeable future thanks to a very conservative (if not bleak) view of Canada’s economic growth over the next period:

 Overall, the Bank expects that growth in Canada will be slow through mid-2012 before picking up as the global economic environment improves, uncertainty dissipates and confidence increases.
 The Bank projects that the economy will expand by 2.1 per cent in 2011, 1.9 per cent in 2012, and 2.9 per cent in 2013.